 There are several worthy non-profits which may be considered allies of sex-positive culture, at least on some key issues.
-Examples include the Woodhull Freedom Foundation, the National Coalition for Sexual Freedom, the ACLU Foundation, the Planned Parenthood Federation of America, SIECUS, the Institute for 21st Century Relationships, the Center for Sex-Positive Culture, and the Leather Archives and Museum.
+Examples include the Woodhull Sexual Freedom Alliance, the National Coalition for Sexual Freedom, the ACLU Foundation, the Planned Parenthood Federation of America, SIECUS, the Institute for 21st Century Relationships, the Center for Sex-Positive Culture, and the Leather Archives and Museum.
 This guide focuses on providing basic suggestions for building personal wealth (including saving money, reducing credit card debt, investing, and taking advantage of tax-sheltered retirement plans), in the hopes that you can build enough wealth during your lifetime to where philanthropy never has to feel like a burden to you or your children.
 Information presented on tax-sheltered retirement plans is specific to United States taxpayers.

 Please note: I am not a financial professional.
 This article represents what I have chosen to do, and what many financial experts currently recommend, but you should do your own research and are responsible for your own decisions.
 This basics of this article were written in April 2001, and the specifics of United States tax law will change over time.

 Note also: Of the examples given above, at the time this guide was written most were 501(c)3 nonprofit organizations, two had a 501(c) status other than 501(c)3, and in one case the organization in question (although not itself holding 501(c)3 status) had founded a 501(c)3 sister organization for the sake of its educational efforts.
 If tax deductibility for your donation is your primary concern, then inquire about this when planning your donation.